jg-digital-media/jgdm_snooker_scorer/readme.md

 + `COMPLETED: 20-06-2025`  BUG: Foul and Penalty Points are being be applied to the opponent player not the player that fouled.
 Also active play should revert to the other player -if- that player has not opted to make opponent replay the shot!

-+ `TODO:` Clicking `#app-app` should take the user to a new browser tab so game progress is not lost.
++ `COMPLETED: 20-06-2025` Clicking `#app-app` should take the user to a new browser tab so game progress is not lost.

++ `TODO:` Tidy up CSS/Sass code.

 + `TODO:` Refactor code generated so far to reduce total lines in the script, make it more readable and easier to maintain.